gustavosrpena/zemoga/README.md

 # Zemoga Front End Development - Candidate Test

     This is a project for the Zemoga Front End Development - Candidate Test

+    This project consist on a voting application built with a Reactjs frontend application and a Nodejs backend application

 ## Stack